Cloud Provisioning

 Worker Number Info

-There is a way to obtain worker index which can be used to coordinate distributed test data.
-For example, you can make sure that different workers will use different user logins or CSV file parts.
-To achieve that, you get some env variables for shellexec modules and some properties for jmeter module:
+You can obtain a worker index which yo ucan used to coordinate distributed test data.
+For example, you can make sure that different workers use different user logins or CSV file parts.
+To achieve that, set the following env variables for shellexec modules and some properties for the jmeter module:

 • TAURUS_INDEX_ALL - absolute worker index in test